TinyTapeout/xschem-viewer/README.md

 You can add the URL of your `.sch` file to the end of the URL to load it directly, e.g. https://xschem-viewer.com/?file=https://github.com/RTimothyEdwards/sky130_ef_ip__rc_osc_500k/blob/main/xschem/sky130_ef_ip__rc_osc_500k.sch

+## VS Code Extension

+[Barak Hoffer](https://github.com/barakhoffer) maintains a VS Code extension of xschem viewer.
+You can get it at the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=barakh.vscode-xschem-viewer).

 ## Local Development

 ### Prerequisites